neostandard/neostandard/GOVERNANCE.md

 Neostandard Lead Maintainers are the organization owners.
 They are the only members of the `@neostandard/leads` team.
-The Lead Maintainers are the curator of the Neostandard project and their key responsibility is to issue releases of Neostandard and its dependencies.
+The Lead Maintainers are the curators of the Neostandard project and their key responsibility is to issue releases of Neostandard and its dependencies.

 Lead maintainers are responsible for releases.